jltsiren/gbwtgraph/SERIALIZATION.md

 * `fragment` maps to `SeqStart` (`SeqEnd` can be derived from `fragment` and the path itself).

 If the GBWT metadata does not contain sample (contig) names, the integer identifier of the sample (contig) is used instead.

+**Note:** The reference paths mentioned here correspond to generic named paths in VG terminology.
+VG promotes some samples to reference status by setting GBWT tag `reference_samples` with a space-separated list of sample names (e.g. `GRCh38 CHM13`) as the value.
+In GFA format, it encodes the same information in header tag `RS` (e.g. `RS:Z:GRCh38 CHM13`).

 ## GBWTGraph